omon212/Uy-Savdo-Bot/README.md

-# UySavdoBOt
+# Uy Savdo Bot
-# With Shams and Momon
+# With Shamsiddin and Omonullo